Hit-and-run accidents seem to embody the saying, “adding insult to injury.”

 Then, before you leave the scene, try and do the following:

 Eyewitnesses can be powerful allies in helping you collect evidence.
 Get the name and contact information of anyone who may have seen your accident.
-If it happened in a neighborhood, knock on doors and ask – if you can even partially identify the car, someone may be familiar with it, and its driver.
+If it happened in a neighborhood, knock on doors and ask if anyone saw the accident.
+If you can even partially identify the car, someone may be familiar with it, and its driver.

 If the accident happened in a parking lot, ask business owners to check their video cameras.
 A security surveillance camera may have caught the accident, or recorded an image of the car and the driver as they left the scene around the time of the accident.
-Your hit and run lawyer can help you gain access to video footage.
+A hit-and-run lawyer can help you gain access to video footage.